Knock410/book-search-engine/README.md

 ## DESCRIPTION

-- A portfolio that presents my coding journey and created using react
+- Search and save your favorite books to read for later

 ## PACKAGES